 The preliminary scope of this project includes a study of how tribes view energy sovereignty, an analysis of the technical and economic implications of these visions of energy sovereignty, how these views could inform the design of tribal energy systems, and an assessment of critical gaps and challenges that must be overcome to achieve these goals.
 However, the student will also have the opportunity to help shape the research agenda.
 The project will involve both field work engaging with tribes on their views on energy sovereignty, likely in the southwestern United States, as well as quantitative energy system modeling.
 The work will be done in collaboration with the Energy Sovereignty Institute in Santa Fe, NM.

 PhD program and application information can be found on the RIT GIS website.
-Applications should be submitted by January 15th 2021 for a Fall 2021 start.
+Applications can be submitted on a rolling basis effective immediately for the Spring 2022 semester and thereafter.
 Note that GRE scores are no longer required for admission to the PhD program.
-Interested candidates should direct questions to Prof. Nathan Williams at firstname.lastname@example.org.
+Interested candidates should direct questions to Prof. Nathan Williams at email@example.com.